jolars/moloch/docs/index.md

 Be aware that not every font supports small caps, so the `smallcaps` or `allsmallcaps` options may not work for all fonts.
-In particular, the Computer Modern sans-serif typeface, which is used by default when [moloch]{.sans-serif}
-is compiled with pdfLaTeX, does not have a small-caps variant.
+In particular, the Computer Modern sans-serif typeface, which is used by default when Moloch is compiled with pdfLaTeX, does not have a small-caps variant.

 Note that title format options `allsmallcaps` and `allcaps` do not affect the sizes of numerals, punctuation, and math symbol, and are probably best avoided